Equinox002/portfolio/README.md

 ## About Me :dizzy:

-# A portfolio website to know about Alphadead, his contributions and work.
+# A portfolio website to know about Equinox, his contributions and work.

 **Languages and Tools used:** :computer: